 Trex Protect Joist and Beam Tape is available in two widths making it easy and convenient to apply to double beams and joists.
 Use 1-5/8” (4.13 cm) Joist Tape for joists and 3-1/8” (7.94 cm) Beam Tape on all double beams.

-Trex Protect Ensures the Life of Your Deck
+Trex Protect Extends the Life of Your Deck

 Today’s high-performance composite deck boards, like those of Trex, are warranted to last 25 years.
 But, research shows that the deck substructure can begin to spilt, rot and decay in as little as 8-10 years.